eonurk/cinaR/README.md

 ## 6 chr1 4785296 4786419                        494                        342
 ```

-Create the contrasts you want to compare
+Create the contrasts you want to compare, here we create contrasts for
+22 mice samples from different strains.

 ``` r
 # create contrast vector which will be compared.